Abdul Qadir, Pakistan legspinning great, dies at age 63

 Qadir’s son, Salman Qadir, told reporters in Lahore his father was rushed to hospital but did not survive.

-The Pakistan Cricket Board said on its official Twitter account it was “shocked” by the death of the “maestro.”
+The Pakistan Cricket Board said on its official Twitter account it was “shocked” and “devastated” by the death of the “maestro.”

 Qadir played 67 tests from 1977-90, taking 236 wickets including 9-56 against England at Lahore in 1987.